Sahil-52-Kumar/Sahil--LGMVIP--DataScience-/README.md

 Task : Exploratory Data Analysis on Dataset - Terrorism (Level: Intermediate | Task 1) I performed Exploratory Data Analysis on Global Terrorism Dataset and found some Insightful Information.

-Task : Prediction using Decision Tree Algorithm (Level: Intermediate | Task 2) I used Decision Tree Algorithm on Iris dataset and visualized it.